All Episodes

 Listen, I've talked to people that can't sleep here.

-It's like post traumatic stress for the people that, you know, survived all of this.
+It's like post-traumatic stress for the people that, you know, survived all of this.

-Yes, sleep disturbances at the front end of this are very normal, albeit that they're obviously distressing and disturbing.
+Yeah, sleep disturbances at the front end of this are very normal, albeit that they're obviously distressing and disturbing.

-They're they're not unusual.
+They're not unusual.

-And by if people need to talk to somebody, you know, talk to your pastor, talk to a professional.
+And if people need to talk to somebody, you know, talk to your pastor, talk to a professional.

-Not exactly the normal average day, and if you have a response to it, it would be a very normal thing.
+And if you have a response to it, it would be a very normal thing.

 Kaya Jones was on stage at the time.